Celebrating 99 years in the community

-Boulware has been a staple of the Owensboro community for over 97 years.
+Boulware has been a staple of the Owensboro community for almost 99 years.

 Today's Mission began as the dream of a local school teacher, Miss Milton Boulware, who wanted to help feed the poor and shelter the homeless.
 She and four colleagues founded the Gospel Center Mission, which would later be re-named the Boulware Mission, on May 23, 1921.